Farm buildings beyond the Sheffield edge

 Upland weather and what it does to roofs

-- Corrosion and perforation on exposed profiled metal
+- Corrosion and perforation on exposed profiled metal.

-- Brittle, cracked fibre-cement from freeze-thaw exposure
+- Brittle, cracked fibre-cement from constant freeze-thaw.

 Repair, coat or replace